KiritchoukC/Articles/deploy-nuxt-on-firebase/article.md

 ### Configuration

 **Current solution**: I have to configure everything myself.
-Docker containers, https, nginx reverse proxy, ...
+Docker containers, https, Nginx reverse proxy, ...

 **Firebase**: Everything you need is already done.
 Logging, analytics, https, custom domain, ...

 ### Update

-**Current solution**: A change in my website ? here's the steps
+**Current solution**: A change in my website? here are the steps

 - Push changes to git
 - Hook on docker hub get triggered and build the container (10-15 min)
-- Connect on server (1 min)
+- Connect on the server (1 min)
-- pull the latest container version (1 min)
+- Pull the latest container version (1 min)
-- find the right folder where the docker-compose.yaml is and update it (2 min)
+- Find the right folder where the docker-compose.yaml is and update it (2 min)

 I know I could've automated things a bit more but still...